Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Launching-AAI.md

 ## Introduction

 This document provides instructions on how to launch the Animal-AI environment and run the Animal-AI simulation (application).
-This is a step=by-step guide to help you get running Animal-AI in either of the two modes: _training or manual play modes_.
+This is a step-by-step guide to help you get running Animal-AI in either of the two modes: _training or manual play modes_.

 Note that the steps are the same for all platforms (Windows, Linux, and macOS).
 However, the commands may differ slightly between platforms.